-Switzerland’s 18 living ex-presidents: a political record
+Switzerland’s 19 living ex-presidents: a world record

 The Swiss president is neither the head of state nor the head of government.
 The seven-person cabinet, also known as the federal council, is considered a collective head of state and government.
 The president might be “primus inter pares” – the first among equals – but he or she doesn’t have any greater power than the rest of the cabinet.

 What’s more, during their year in office presidents remain head of their department.
-Ueli Maurer, for example, was both president and finance minister in 2019.
+Viola Amherd, for example, is both president and defence minister in 2024.

 It’s one for all and all for one: the cabinet does everything together, from taking a stance on policies to signing treaties and receiving visiting heads of state (although not all seven ministers are always present).